sadie19/sadie19/README.md

 ## 🌟 My Interests and Hobbies

-I like doing research and exploring tech communities, attending tech events, and listening songs.
+I like doing research and exploring tech communities,listening songs, playing and attending tech events.
 I love learning new technologies and connecting with others in the tech space.

 ## 🛠 My Skills